photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 As punishment, the farmer makes the boy clean the out-house and shovel all horse poo out of the stables.

-“But, Daddy,” the boy cries when he's finally done, “George Washington’s father didn’t do make him do all this when he cut down that cherry tree when he was a boy!”
+“But, Daddy,” the boy cries when he's finally done, “George Washington’s father didn’t make him do all this when he cut down that cherry tree when he was a boy!”

 “That’s true,” the father replies, “but George Washington’s father wasn’t sitting in the tree when he cut it down!”